-The College offers two bachelor’s degrees: a bachelor of science in business administration and a bachelor of science in economics.
-All students earning BSBA degrees (accounting, finance, management, marketing and management information systems majors) take the 37 credit-hour core business curriculum.
-This curriculum is modeled on the interrelationships among the functional areas of business as they occur in the real world.
+Finance majors take a 37-credit-hour core business curriculum that is modeled on the interrelationships among the functional areas of business as they occur in the real world.
 Emphasis is on developing skills for effective teamwork, communication and leadership—the skills employers value highly.

 At a Glance

 Interested in this major?
 Here are some suggested next steps:Apply NowRequest InfoVirtual TourVisit WVU

 Tailor this major to your interests by taking courses in one of these areas:

 Meets professional standards required for the Certified Valuation Analyst (CVA) certification.

 - Energy Finance

 Meets educational requirements for the Certified Financial Planning designation (CFP).

 Available to Finance majors who do not meet the requirements of other Areas of Emphasis.

 - Wealth Management